Student Club Life

-1. Before getting started
+1. Before you get started

-Creating a student association serves several purposes:
+Forming a student association serves several purposes:

-Choose a goal and define a status
+Choose a goal and set a status

 Other useful resources